peanutcocktail/node-pty-prebuilt-multiarch-new/README.md

 | Linux (musl)  | x64, armv6, aarch64       |
 | Windows       | ia32, x64                 |

-We only provide prebuilt binaries for Node.js 10 and Electron 5.0.0 or higher.
+We only provide prebuilt binaries for Node.js 16 and Electron 16.0.0 or higher.
+Pls note that prebuilds for Electron 28 are not supplied due to build issues.

 ## Build / Package